 I just posted the 200th business blog post on my website.
 The first post, written six years ago, entitled “Marketing On The Run,” was an interview with a local realtor who hands out branded water bottles along a popular running trail.
 She said she was trying to find a good spot with a lot of traffic.
 For her, this marketing initiative proved much more effective than sitting at an Open House.
 From my first post to this one, I’ve been on a mission to write about and share helpful branding and marketing advice with small- to medium-size companies.

 199 posts later, I’ve learned a lot about how to create, publish and promote a business blog and execute an effective content marketing strategy.
 It works for my business and it works for my clients.
+If you are reading this blog looking for some ideas on how to succeed with your very own business, you might want to have a look at somewhere like solopreneur institute and the tips that they have for starting a business of your own from home.

 Here are 25+ key takeaways about creating a business blog, posts for clients and guest blog posts for numerous publications: